Rockzize/Rockzize/README.md

 I'm Gastón a game developer and programmer from Argentina.

 I'm currently working as a game designer and programmer with two artists in a videogame called Dice Or Death.

 It's a 3D dice tabletop videogame about a group of heroes exploring a dungeon and fighting monsters within it with unique sets of dice.

 The game is being developed in Unity.

+---

+### Tools:

-My main programming language is C# and I'm currently learning C++.
-I also know how to model 3D objects in Maya.
+- My main programming language is C# and I'm currently learning C++.
+- Unity
+- Maya for 3D modelling

+---

 ### About Me: